jseidman/cmapi/deploy/README.md

 * Update **src/main/resources/cmdeploy.ini**.
 Comments are provided for the values in this file, but some key parameters to note for updating:
   * Make sure hostname parameters are updated, such as the Cloudera Manager host, service hosts, etc.
   * Update the **services** parameter in the **[CLUSTER]** section based on the services that should be deployed.
-  * Update the database parameters for the management services, including the host, and username/password.
+  * Update the database parameters for the management services, including the host and username/password.
   * Update service and role configurations as necessary.

 Before executing the deployment application, a couple of things to note:

-* The code currently doesn't enable a CM license, so before executing log into the CM UI and execute the trial license (or upload a valid license).
+* The code currently doesn't enable a CM license (yet), so before executing log into the CM UI and execute the trial license (or upload a valid license).
 * To help troubleshoot, set the "Enable Debugging of API" parameter in the Administration settings in the CM UI.
 See [Debugging Tips](http://cloudera.github.io/cm_api/docs/debugging-tips/).

 Finally, build and execute the deployment application: